 - Your entire loan will have to be paid off if you leave your job for any reason, either voluntarily or involuntarily.

 - These loans can sometimes be a good choice because you’re borrowing from yourself so you won’t have to deal with a credit check.

 - Taking a loan from your 401(k) means withdrawing money that was otherwise working and growing for you, so it can impact your retirement goals.

 401(k) Loans Have Borrowing Limits

-The Internal Revenue Service limits 401(k) loans to the greater of $10,000 or one half of your retirement plan balance, up to a limit of $50,000.
+The Internal Revenue Service limits 401(k) loans to the lesser one half of your retirement plan balance or up to a limit of $50,000.
+If the account balance is less than $10,000, the account holder can borrow up t0 $10,000.
 This doesn't mean that your plan must accept these terms, however.
 Your company is permitted to offer less.

 When Do You Have to Start Paying the Loan Back?

 You must typically agree to begin paying the loan back as soon as your next pay period.
 This is most often accomplished through an automatic deduction from your paycheck.
 You probably won't have 30 days until your first payment.